 2. The use of soaring airfoils.

-3. The use of larger and slower props, permitted because of the iecrease of drag.
+3. The use of larger and slower props, permitted because of the lecrease of drag.

 It can readily be seen that the standard "A" frame with exposed rubber is at a disadvantage against the slick tractor.
 Such twins fly by the use of sheer brute power, and it is this feature that is their downfall, as in the case of all brutes.
-However, new stream-lined versions of the twin pusher began to appear early in 1934, but not very much attention was paid to them in the grand rush to get on the tractor's Candwagon.
+However, new streamlined versions of the twin pusher began to appear early in 1934, but not very much attention was paid to them in the grand rush to get on the tractor's bandwagon.
 Those who did build these new designs were pleasantly surprised when they found that these streamlined models would fly with less power and larger props, as well as have a flatter glide.

 I have been building outdoor twin pushers for about five years.
 I obtained durations of up to 12 minutes with the orthodox designs, after patient surface layout and numerous adjustments.
 However, when I designed and built my first streamlined twin, my duration increased tremendously.
 My first official flight in a contest resulted in an out-of-sight flight.
-It was recovered a few days later, about 3 miles from the starting point.
-During the second contest, it climb-ed like an elevator until the power was exhausted and then sourced out of sight after about 17 minutes.
+It was recovered a few days later, about 5 miles from the starting point.
+During the second contest, it climbed like an elevator until the power was exhausted and then soared out of sight after about 17 minutes.
 This time it was recovered after I was informed of its whereabouts by mail.
-The distance of this flight was about 15 miles from the starting point.
-This flight strengthened my belief that tractors were not as superior as some would have us believe.
+The distance of this flight my belief that tractors were not as superior as some would have us believe.
 The combination of a staggered "A" frame and enclosed motors seems to point the way toward wresting the duration record from tractors, especially when the new weight rules are put into effect.
 A conservative estimate of the duration of that remarkable flight is two hours or more.
 The point to keep in mind though, is that every flight was of top-notch quality.